 “Someone said you live in the old manor house.
 On your own.
 Do you get lonely?”

 I blushed.
 Truth was I did sometimes.
 Since Lorraine had left a year ago.
 “Not really.”

 “Can I come and see the place?”
 She smiled a quizzical, endearing smile, smoothing her short black skirt down over long slim legs with orange-painted fingernails.

-So, as a patron of the county art society I’d shown her round my gallery, which housed a number of the society’s finer works.
+So, as a patron of the county Art Society, I’d shown her around my gallery, which housed a number of the society’s finer works.